icinganalysis/icinganalysis.github.io/content/hard_to_find_.md

 Helicopters are mentioned (CH-45, CH-53, Chinook).

-To me, it appears to be from a document discussing ice impact test article sizes, the "Equivalent Ice Ball Size".
+To me, it appears to be from a document discussing ice impact test article sizes, the "Equival    ent Ice Ball Size".
 I have seen several approaches to determining ice impact test article size.
 The arithmetic of this one escapes me.
 It does not appear to be an equivalent volume,